-Coyotes may visit a home if they find food, water, or shelter there.
+Generally, coyotes frequent a home or neighborhood if they find food, water or shelter.

 - Water sources can include a pet’s water bowl or a swimming pool.

-- Shelter can include a storm drain or any cave-like area beneath a shed or unused building.
+- Shelter can include a storm drain or any cave-like area beneath a shed, a porch or unused building.

 If you see a coyote near your home, don’t ignore it.
-This may cause it to lose its natural fear of people, which can eventually lead to aggressive behavior.
+The coyote may lose its natural fear of humans, which can eventually lead to bold behavior.

 - Shout and bang pots and pans or rattle empty soda cans with pebbles in it (coyote shaker).